rajdeepdhage/proofrail-reproducibility/docs/thesis_availability_statement.md

 > https://github.com/rajdeepdhage/proofrail-reproducibility (archived at [DOI]).
 > Source banking datasets are distributed by their publisher on request; see the
 > repository's `DATA_ACCESS.md`.
 The engine core is withheld pending patent
-> prosecution and is available to examiners on request.
+> filing and is available to examiners on request.

 ---